 'Higher level sanctions' may be imposed on you if you are subject to all work-related requirements.
 This includes failure for no good reason to apply for work, take up an offer of paid work; and ceasing work or losing pay voluntarily or through misconduct.
 This may result in a reduction of your award, for a maximum of twenty-six weeks, depending on the number and regularity of such failures.
-The amount sanctioned is normally the same as the adult standard allowance, or half of it if one member of a couple is sanctioned.
-Other sanctions may be imposed eg, if you are subject to work preparation requirements, for failure to undertake work-related activity, or if you are in the work-focused interview group, for failure to attend an interview.
-These may be imposed for up to 91 days (for medium level sanctions) or for lower level sanctions until you meet the compliance condition and for up to a further 28 days after that.
+The amount sanctioned is the same as the adult standard allowance, or half of it if one member of a couple is sanctioned.
+Other sanctions may be imposed if you are subject to work preparation requirements for failure to undertake work-related activity, or in the work-focused interview group for failure to attend an interview.

+These may be imposed for a period until you meet the compliance condition, or for up to 26 weeks.